James Baldwin and Truman Capote The artist as a master of gossip

 A little later in 1976, Baldwin showed up in Berkeley to visit me and we hung out and had a great time.
 Although he never mentioned Capote, I am willing to bet that if I had asked him he would have said, “Yeah, I stopped off to see if you were here to see to him on my way out of New York.”
 The fictional truth is a greater truth than any that we have in real life.

-In 1982, I returned to Saint-Paul De Vence to visit Jimmy and was sitting with him and Bernard Hassell, an African expatriate, and the subject of Capote came up and I told the story he had told me about Baldwin’s “problem novel.”
+In 1982, I returned to Saint-Paul De Vence to visit Jimmy and was sitting with him and Bernard Hassell, an African-American expatriate, and the subject of Capote came up and I told the story he had told me about Baldwin’s “problem novel.”
 Jimmy laughed, but added that Capote had not given him advice and certainly had not helped him get the book published.
 He said it was “typical Truman!”

 Gossip is a form of art that contains some truths, but it is also interactive in that each person must suss out the part that is true, and the part that is the vehicle of truth.
 The form itself is so orally tuned that it is easy to carry it without writing.

-“I didn’t concern myself and I never would,” Mr Chalk said in an interview this February in Town & Country magazine, “it’d be a train wreck to try.
+“I didn’t concern myself and I never would,” Mr. Chalk said in an interview this February in Town & Country magazine, “it’d be a train wreck to try.
 It would be too intimidating for me as an artist to go in and try to find the conversation and mimic it.
 So, whether it happened or not, my job was to make it feel fresh.
 In the time I had to prep, I just sucked up everything that I could that felt autobiographical and read a lot of Baldwin’s writing to get deeper into who he was so that I could honor it.
 That doesn’t really answer your question—did this really happen?
 I would never even care.
 I don’t want to bog myself down with that responsibility in that way.”

 The artist has the responsibility of contributing to the welfare of society, Baldwin believed.
 When he saw Capote losing his self-esteem, he had to remind him of his obligation.